Katharine Graham: Social life and politics

 The Grahams were important members of the Washington social scene, becoming friends with John F. Kennedy and Jacqueline Kennedy Onassis, Robert F. Kennedy, Lyndon B. Johnson, Robert McNamara, Henry Kissinger, Ronald Reagan, and Nancy Reagan among many others.
+Graham was part of the informal but influential Georgetown Set of Cold War liberals.

-In her 1997 autobiography, Graham comments several times about how close her husband was to politicians of his day (he was instrumental, for example, in getting Johnson to be the Democratic vice presidential nominee in 1960), and how such personal closeness with politicians later became unacceptable in journalism.
-She tried to push lawyer Edward Bennett Williams into the role of Washington D.C.'s first commissioner mayor in 1967.
+In her 1997 autobiography, Graham comments several times about how close her husband was to politicians of his day (he was instrumental, for example, in getting Johnson to be the Democratic vice-presidential nominee in 1960), and how such personal closeness with politicians later became unacceptable in journalism.
+She tried to push lawyer Edward Bennett Williams into the role of Washington, D.C.'s, first commissioner mayor in 1967.
 The position went to Howard University-educated lawyer Walter Washington.

-Graham was also known for a long-time friendship with Warren Buffett, whose Berkshire Hathaway owned a substantial stake in the Post.
+Katharine Graham was also known for a long-time friendship with Warren Buffett, whose Berkshire Hathaway owned a substantial stake in the Post.

 Philip Graham's illness and death

 Philip Graham dealt with alcoholism and mental illness throughout his marriage to Katharine.
 He had mood swings and often belittled her.
 On Christmas Eve in 1962, Katharine learned her husband was having an affair with Robin Webb, an Australian stringer for Newsweek.
 Philip declared that he would divorce Katharine for Robin, and he made motions to divide the couple's assets.

 At a newspaper conference in Phoenix, Arizona, Philip apparently had a nervous breakdown.
 He was sedated, flown back to Washington, and placed in the Chestnut Lodge psychiatric facility in nearby Rockville.
 On August 3, 1963, he committed suicide with a shotgun at the couple's "Glen Welby" estate near Marshall in the Virginia horse country.